 “Only if you promise he won’t try to stuff me in a cookpot,” he called.

-I turned and pointed a finger at him.
+I turned and pointed a finger at Marcus.
 “That’s the last quip you make about Haydar.”

 He pulled the door open and rolled his eyes.
 “Fine.”

-“Where’s Seamus?”
+“Where’s Freddy?”
 I asked as I walked inside.
-His valet usually kept both Marcus’ appearance and his apartment spotless.
+His valet usually kept both Marcus’s appearance and his apartment spotless.
 The place was a mess now.
 Papers and books littered the tables.
 Dishes sat stacked and dirty in his small kitchenette.
 The moldering fire struggled to put out any heat.